Getting started with the API

 Additionally, if your search results in more than 20 hits, you’ll receive only the first 20, unless you specify a different value using the Range header.
 For more information, see Pagination in the API Reference.

-cURL is a command line utility that lets you execute HTP requests.
-If you look through the API Reference, you’ll see all of the examples use cURL. cURL is the standard used in most HTTP API documentation, as it provides a compact notation for defining HTTP requests with parameter types (path, query, header, and body) that is not specific to a particular programming language or client application.
+cURL is a command line utility that lets you execute HTP requests and is a standard used in most HTTP API documentation, as it provides a compact notation for defining HTTP requests with parameter types (path, query, header, and body) that is not specific to a particular programming language or client application.

 cURL is installed on most Macs by default.
 To confirm that it’s installed on your Mac: